 REFLECTIONS ON WHAT I DO

-(after 31 years – many of those in New York City)
+(after 37 years – many of those in New York City)

 I strive to MAKE photographs (as opposed to TAKING them), starting from blackness, nothingness and purposely adding all the elements: light, objects, background, foreground, etc.

 I enjoy the CRAFT of creating photographs, examining every detail until it is “right”.
 Making a “simple” object look fantastic can be as challenging as putting together a complex set.
 It isn’t what I shoot that matters.
 Indeed, it is often more fun to make something dull and ordinary look interesting than it is a beautiful face or flower.
 Over the years, I have photographed an amazing variety of subjects: from food, to jewelry, cosmetics, and clothing, to electronics, appliances, sports gear and pharmaceuticals, to turtles, teddy bears and Chihuahuas, to bubbles and balloons.
 I primarily work in the studio, but I’ve shot on location in many wonderful places such as Maine, Hawai, Wyoming and Bermuda.
-My current project, “Trunks of the Gunks”, takes me out of the studio and into the woods in a search for the improbable, the peculiar and the amusing.
+My recent project, “Trunks of the Gunks”, has taken me out of the studio and into the woods in a search of the improbable, the peculiar and the amusing.

 Still-life can have LIFE.
 I love creating an organic image, adding subtle touches that take it beyond being just another bland shot.
 If appropriate, I try to have fun with it.
 Often, the first 95% is created relatively quickly, but the last 5% can take seemingly forever, as I struggle to make it great.
 It is this last step that ends up distinguishing the image.